Counties 1 Southern North

 Counties 1 Southern North (formerly known as Southern Counties North) is a division at level 7 of the English rugby union system.
 When league rugby first began in 1987 it was known as Southern Counties but since 1996 the division was split into two regional leagues – Southern Counties North and Southern Counties South.
 Counties 1 Southern North currently sits at the seventh tier of club rugby union in England and features teams based in Berkshire, Buckinghamshire and Oxfordshire.
-The league champions at the end of each season are automatically promoted to Regional 2 South Central.
+The league champions at the end of each season are promoted to Regional 2 South Central or Regional 2 Thames.
 Relegated teams usually drop to Counties 2 Berks/Bucks & Oxon (North) or Counties 2 Berks/Bucks & Oxon (South).

 Format

 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: